-2 Hours per Day / M-F

-SCHOOL HOOL CREDIT

-PHS 360 hours, 10 units per semester
+2 hours per day / M - F CREDIT 360 hours, 10 units per semester

-This course is designed to acquaint the student with every facet of the criminal justice field and includes instruction in firearms. elementary law, unarmed defense, rights of citizens, and court procedure.
-The entire scope of careers in law enforcement is discussed, covering every level from federal to state to local.
+This course is designed to acquaint the student with every facet of the criminal justice field and includes instruction in firearms, elementary law, unarmed defense, rights of citizens, and court procedure.
+The entire scope of careers in law enforcement is discussed covering every level from federal to state to local.
 Students learn how to apply for and pass law enforcement entry examinations.
-In addition, students are taught the proper way to complete job application forms and are exposed to a "mock oral," which simulates the stress of an actual job interview.
-The student has an opportunity to get to know professionals in the field through the many field trips made available.
+In addition, students are taught the proper way to complete job application forms and are exposed to "mock oral", which simulates the stress of an actual job interview.
+The student has an opportunity to get to know professionals in the field through the any field trips made available.